Mendhak / Code

 You can use the `ls` command to list files in a directory!

 Unfortunately, out of the box, I found its defaults to be somewhat unsafe.
-Gemini CLI comes with a security risk: it has access to some tools already, and those tools execute even when using the --prompt flag, without asking.
+Gemini CLI comes with a security risk: it has access to some tools already, and those tools execute even when using the non interactive mode, without asking.
 A decision probably made to make it more convenient.

 How I configured it

-Gemini can work off a settings file, located at ~/.gemini/settings.json, in which I disabled its core tools:
+Gemini can work off a settings file, located at ~/.gemini/settings.json, in which I minimised its core tools:

 $ cat ~/.gemini/settings.json